raoani/pythondataanalysis/IPLAnalysis/README.md

 ![analysis_4](https://github.com/raoani/pythondataanalysis/blob/master/IPLAnalysis/Output/Royal%20Challengers%20Bangalore/analysis_4.jpg)

+## Analysis 5

-5. ## For a particular team, what is the average runs scored during and after powerplay in each season?
+### For a particular team, what is the average runs scored during and after powerplay in each season?

 	Execute analysis_5.py as follows,